IsakLindberger/IsakLindberger/README.md

 ---

 ### 📫 Let's Connect!
-If you're interested in AI, data science, or collaborating on projects, feel free to reach out!
+If you're interested in AI, data science, data analys or collaborating on projects, feel free to reach out!
 Always happy to discuss AI innovations, open-source contributions, or tech in general.

 🔥 **Let's build something amazing together!**